sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: details

-    Special asepcts of the biological assembly.
+    Special aspects of the biological assembly.
 If not provided, resembles an empty string.

     Also available as :meth:`GetDetails`.
 May also be modified by